balch/Recipes/app/src/main/assets/code-recipes/architecture/lazy-log-pattern.md

 ## Description

-- Efficient logging is key to app performance and memory consumption
+- Efficient logging is necessary for stable app performance and low memory consumption
+- Declare logger with class name or other distinct identifier
 - Create logging strings in _lambda_ functions
 - _Lambda_ functions don't get called when log level is not enabled
 - Use `logger.v { }` for targeted debugging